Stone Sentinels, battlefield monuments of the American Civil War

-Union Monuments - New York Infantry
+Union monuments at Gettysburg > New York > Infantry

 "De Kalb Regiment"